epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 ### Opening revenue, a more relevant descriptor

 Thus, we include another metric, the opening revenue (the box office revenue in the first week) in our IMDb movie dataset.
 We compute the proportion of the opening revenue of the total gross revenue.
-We are indeed interested in finding out, **whether speaking positive about the movie in media actually influences audience's intention to go to cinema even after the opening period**.
+We are indeed interested in finding out, **whether speaking positively about the movie in media actually influences audience's intention to go to cinema even after the opening period**.

 From Figure 4, it can be seen that movies with more positive voice in the media are more likely to continue to generate significant revenue after the first week (hence a small percent of the total revenue the first release week) and it is statistically significant.
 We propose a simple interpretation: good movie will be praised in the media during the first release week, which can result in more people wiling to watch the movie.
 This implies that movies with positive speaking will have an opening revenue small in proportion since the crowds might show up only later.